ntietje1/ntietje1/README.md

-# Hi Fellow Devs 👾
+# Hello Fellow Devs 👾

 I'm Nick, a **Software Engineering Intern** at [**State Street**](https://www.statestreet.com/us/en/asset-manager) and a fourth-year student at [**Northeastern University**](https://www.northeastern.edu/).
 Please find me on [**LinkedIn**](https://www.linkedin.com/in/nicholas-tietje/) for a more detailed description of my work experience and education.
 You can get in touch with me by email at [**tietje.n@northeastern.edu**](mailto:tietje.n@northeastern.edu).